 As part of this temporary provisional approval, the University has negotiated a one-year agreement for instructors and staff to have their own Zoom Education license.
 A Zoom Education license is similar to the Standard Pro license that can be purchased individually; it allows the individual to run their own interactive meetings with up to 300 participants.
 There is no charge to the individual or department.
 This license does not cover enhanced Zoom features, such as Webinars (broadcast mode version of Zoom), Large Class capabilities (more than 300 participants), extra Cloud Storage for recordings or physical Classroom Connectors, etc. (please see below for additional information on these specialized features).

 Because this is only a one-year, provisional arrangement, Zoom will not be directly integrated into Quercus.
-Instructors who wish to use it for teaching should contact their divisional Educational Technologist to inquire about manual linking and other options (Collaborate Ultra and Teams Video are integrated with Quercus).
+Instructors who wish to use it for teaching should contact their divisional Educational Technologist to inquire about manual linking and other options (Teams Video are integrated with Quercus).

 Please read the following scenarios carefully, as each person’s specific circumstances may vary.
 If you have any uncertainty about which scenario applies to you, do not experiment but instead, contact your divisional IT department for assistance first!

 Scenario I: University of Toronto Mississauga (UTM) Community Members

 Members of the UTM community should continue to use the U of T Zoom Portal (https://utoronto.zoom.us) as they always have – there is no change for you.

 Scenario II: Zoom Accounts Supplied by Departments/Divisions